-- Leadership development through a personal leadership inventory and researched leadership theory and practice
+- Leadership development tools based on researched theory and practice

-- Sharper strategic management skills in organizational governance, financial planning, and fund development
+- Sharper nonprofit management skills in areas ranging from organizational governance to financial planning

-Additionally, participants in the program may attend up to two modules of the Mini MBA for Nonprofits, free of charge.
+Additionally, participants in this executive leadership development program may attend up to two modules of the Mini-MBA for Nonprofit Organizations, free of charge.

 *Bell, J., Moyers, R., and Wolfred, T. Daring to Lead 2006: A National Study of Nonprofit Leadership.
 A publication of CompassPoint Nonprofit Services and The Meyer Foundation.

 Founded in 1885, the University of St. Thomas has established itself as one of the premier universities in Minnesota and the Midwest.
 The business-focused continuing education unit, which is now Executive Education, was created in 1957 by Bishop James Shannon and Peter F. Drucker.
 There are currently more than 7,000 students engaged in the Opus College of Business’s undergraduate, graduate, executive and professional education studies because they value the emphasis on career preparation and engaging in service to others.